yury-s/playwright/bidi.md

 - Expected "x" to be an integer, got [object Number] 49.48 in pointerDown
 - performActions need to contain down/up in one command to generate doubleclick

+- element.contentWindow will not work for cross-origin iframes?

 gotoAction await for event??

+_adoptTo - replace with adoptElementIfNeeded